 A third-party vendor will handle your FSA — the bookkeeping, payment of claims, and so on.

 You can submit your claims online at any time for reimbursement.
-Once you’re approved, the vendor will transfer the money to your bank account or cut you a check.
-Just don’t forget to preserve all of your receipts and other forms so you can a file a hassle-free claim to get a speedy reimbursement.
+Once you're approved, the vendor will transfer the money to your bank account or cut you a check.
+Just don’t forget to preserve all of your receipts and other forms so you can file a hassle-free claim to get a speedy reimbursement.
 That said, most vendors will issue a debit card linked to the FSA, which eliminates the need to file reimbursement claims.

 How Long Can You Hold Your Money?

-You must spend the money you’ve set aside in an FSA within the plan year, but most employers offer a grace period (lasting a couple of extra months) to use the funds.
 Some companies will allow you to carry over a portion of the money to the following year.
 But remember, at the end of the plan year or the grace period, you will lose any money that remains in the FSA.

 This use-it-or-lose-it policy does have its critics, and I’ve known a few people who won’t consider putting money in an FSA as a result.
 However, I’ve never lost any money.
 If time is running out, I’ll spend the balance on a pair of new glasses.